Do you need a new website?

 Decide what you want visitors to do when landing on the site and make calls-to-action prominent.

 In a post that gives tips on website design, it’s impossible to ignore the technical details.

 Here they are:

 Your website host is like the engine of a car.
 In comparison, the website is what people see, but the host powers it into cyberspace.

 Hosting may or may not be part of your website platform plan.

 Many web builder platforms include hosting.
-Website builders are acceptable if they don’t want to maintain the site or worry about technical issues.
-But there is a tradeoff because they have their limitations.
+These solutions are fine for those who don’t want to maintain the site or want to avoid technical details.
+But there is a tradeoff.

 In most cases, it’s best to go with WordPress or a similar platform with unlimited capabilities.
-But these (content management systems) require an independent host.
+But these platforms (content management systems) require an independent host.

 The screen sizes of an iPhone, iPad, a Surface, and a Galaxy are unique.
 Likewise, Microsoft Edge, Google Chrome, and Mozilla Firefox are independent web browsers.